flowcase/flowcase/README.md

 # Flowcase
-## FlowcaseWeb

-FlowcaseWeb is a container streaming platform that provides a free and completely open-source alternative to Kasm Workspaces.
+Flowcase is a container streaming platform that provides a free and completely open-source alternative to Kasm Workspaces.

 ### Setup

-To get started with FlowcaseWeb, follow these steps:
+To get started with Flowcase, follow these steps:

 1. Pull the Docker image: